it-dept-cis/RABET-V-Pilot/docs/source/Activities/Process_Assessment_Methodology.md

 #### Review Existing Documentation

-The RTP submits existing documentation during the Provider Submission activity.
+The RTP submits existing documentation during the RTP Submission activity.
 The type of documentation requested includes:

 1. Policy and Compliance documents that are related to or help define efforts related to acquiring, managing, designing, developing, testing, and supporting software at the organization.